zscaler/terraform-azurerm-zpa-private-service-edge-modules/README.md

 These deployment templates are intended to be fully functional and self service for both greenfield/pov as well as production use.
 All modules may also be utilized as design recommendations based on Zscaler's Official [Zero Trust Access to Private Apps in Azure with ZPA](https://help.zscaler.com/downloads/zpa/reference-architecture/zero-trust-access-private-apps-microsoft-azure-zscaler-private-access/Zero-Trust-Access-to-Private-Apps-in-Azure-with-Zscaler-Private-Access.pdf).

+~> **IMPORTANT** As of version 1.1.0 of this module, all App Connectors are deployed using the new [Red Hat Enterprise Linux 9](https://help.zscaler.com/zpa/app-connector-red-hat-enterprise-linux-9-migration)

 ## Prerequisites

 Our Deployment scripts are leveraging Terraform v1.1.9 that includes full binary and provider support for MacOS M1 chips, but any Terraform version 0.13.7 should be generally supported.

-- provider registry.terraform.io/hashicorp/azurerm v3.31.x
+- provider registry.terraform.io/hashicorp/azurerm v3.113.x
-- provider registry.terraform.io/providers/zscaler/zpa v2.3.x
-- provider registry.terraform.io/hashicorp/random v3.3.x
+- provider registry.terraform.io/hashicorp/random v3.6.x
-- provider registry.terraform.io/hashicorp/local v2.2.x
+- provider registry.terraform.io/hashicorp/local v2.5.x
-- provider registry.terraform.io/hashicorp/null v3.1.x
+- provider registry.terraform.io/hashicorp/null v3.2.x
-- provider registry.terraform.io/providers/hashicorp/tls v3.4.x
+- provider registry.terraform.io/providers/hashicorp/tls v4.0.x
+- provider registry.terraform.io/providers/zscaler/zpa v3.31.x

 ### Azure Requirements

 1. Azure Subscription Id
 [link to Azure subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade)
 2. Have/Create a Service Principal.
-See: https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
+[See](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
 Then Collect:
    1. Application (client) ID
    2. Directory (tenant) ID
    3. Client Secret Value
-3. Azure Region (e.g. westus2) where Private Service Edge resources are to be deployed
+3. Azure Region (e.g. westus2) where App Connector resources are to be deployed

 ### Zscaler requirements
+This module leverages the Zscaler Private Access [ZPA Terraform Provider](https://registry.terraform.io/providers/zscaler/zpa/latest/docs) for the automated onboarding process.
+Before proceeding make sure you have the following pre-requistes ready.

-4. A valid Zscaler Private Access subscription and portal access
+1. A valid Zscaler Private Access subscription and portal access
-5. Zscaler ZPA API Keys.
-Details on how to find and generate ZPA API keys can be located here: https://help.zscaler.com/zpa/about-api-keys#:~:text=An%20API%20key%20is%20required,from%20the%20API%20Keys%20page
+2. Zscaler ZPA API Keys.
+Details on how to find and generate ZPA API keys can be located [here](https://help.zscaler.com/zpa/about-api-keys#:~:text=An%20API%20key%20is%20required,from%20the%20API%20Keys%20page)
 - Client ID
 - Client Secret
 - Customer ID
-6. (Optional) An existing Service Edge Group and Provisioning Key.
-Otherwise, you can follow the prompts in the examples terraform.tfvars to create a new Service Edge Group and Provisioning Key
+3. (Optional) An existing App Connector Group and Provisioning Key.
+Otherwise, you can follow the prompts in the examples terraform.tfvars to create a new Connector Group and Provisioning Key

 See: [Zscaler Private Service Edge Azure Deployment Guide](https://help.zscaler.com/zpa/service-edge-deployment-guide-microsoft-azure) for additional prerequisite provisioning steps.